 Falls School of Business

-Finance incorporates business administration courses designed to provide a general understanding of the operations of organizations, preparation for careers in administration in business and in various other kinds of societal organizations, and preparation for graduate study.
+The finance major at Anderson University incorporates business administration courses designed to provide a general understanding of the operations of organizations, preparation for careers in administration in business and in various other kinds of societal organizations, and preparation for graduate study.
 Finance majors must complete an area of concentration in either Investments or Entrepreneurship.

 The Chartered Financial Analyst® (CFA) designation is the highest distinction in the investment management profession.
 The CFA Charter is the Gold Standard that equips you not only to enter the profession but also to excel at all stages of your career.
 It ensures that candidates gain confidence and clarity in navigating ethical issues, are equipped for complex investment decisions, and connect with an exclusive group of outstanding investment professionals.
 Our degree program is an affiliate of the CFA Institute®, which means we incorporate much of the of the CFA Program Candidate Body of Knowledge (CBOK) into our curriculum.

 How can I get involved in the Finance program?